SAMSAM-55/GraphePython/README.md

 # GraphePython

-**GraphePython** is an implementation of Dijkstra's algorithm to find the shortest path in a non-oriented graph.
+**GraphePython** is an implementation of Dijkstra's algorithm to find the shortest path in an undirectedted graph.
 This project allows you to easily create graphs and find the shortest path.
 It also supports a graphic visualisation.

 ## Functionalities